Carotid Artery Problems: Blockage

-Health factors, such as high blood pressure, smoking, and diabetes, can damage artery walls and make them rough.
-This allows cholesterol and other particles in the blood to stick to the artery walls and form plaque (fatty deposits).
+Health factors, such as high blood pressure, high cholesterol, smoking, and diabetes, can damage artery walls and make them rough.
+This allows cholesterol and other particles in the blood to stick to the artery walls and form plaque or fatty deposits.
 As the plaque builds up, it can narrow the artery.
 Blood may also collect on the plaque and form blood clots.

 |Emboli can enter the bloodstream and travel to the brain.
 Brain tissue is damaged when emboli block arteries in the brain.

 A stroke can happen when plaque in the carotid artery ruptures.
 This can allow small pieces of plaque to break off into the bloodstream.
 At the same time, rupture can make more blood clots.
 The pieces of plaque and tiny blood clots or emboli can flow in the blood until they get stuck in a small blood vessel in the brain.
 This blocks blood flow to part of the brain and causes a stroke.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.